 If you would like to discuss your requirements further feel free to call into one of our branches, give us a call or book a free expert valuation.

-We will discuss with you the options for price positioning in the current market and agree a marketing plan for your property.
+We will discuss with you the options for pricing your property in the current market and agree a marketing plan for your property.
 Our market appraisal report will provide you with local and national market information, giving you details of comparable sold properties and a guide to the prices they achieved.
 You will also receive local selling statistics, giving you a realistic expectation of how long it might take to sell your property.

-When we launch your property on to the market we immediately undertake a matching process with our comprehensive and qualified database of buyers.
-Our network of offices have a database of 1000's of interested buyers and we will contact anyone whose criteria match your home.
+When we launch your property onto the market we immediately undertake a matching process with our comprehensive and qualified database of buyers.
+Our network of offices has a database of thousands of interested buyers and we will contact anyone whose criteria match your home.

 Once we have someone who is interested in buying your home it is really important to keep in close contact with you and them.
 Where possible we will appoint a dedicated Sales Negotiator to your property to keep things moving smoothly.

-Our Sales negotiators will be the liaison between you and your buyer to make sure that we get you the best price for your home, in the timescale that you are looking for and with any extra considerations that you feel are necessary to ensure a smooth move into your next home.
+Our Sales negotiators will be the liaison between you and your buyer to make sure that we get you the best price for your home.

 Once an offer has been received and accepted, your ‘for sale’ board will be updated to ‘sold’.

 There are two people who will be in constant contact with you during this part of your house move - our Sales Progressor and your conveyancer.
 Your conveyancer is appointed by you to undertake all the legal paperwork for your sale.